mschroebel/mschroebel/README.md

 - 👋 Hi, I’m @mschroebel
-- 👀 I've been using php, Apache, MariaDB (mySql) since 1998, used to run a custom bulletin board system written in Turbo Pascal in the 1980s, worked with DB2 on an IBM-AS/400 for a long while.
+- 👀 I've been using php, Apache, MariaDB (mySql) since 1998, used to run a custom written bulletin board system written in Turbo Pascal in the 1980s [even got a mention in a major newspaper!], worked with DB2 on an IBM-AS/400 for a long while.
 Pretty skilled in DB work from that.
 Comfy with php, unix sysadmin, html, css, javascript, okay with C. was a shad early to get taught oo stuff in University.
 Use oo some, but not the complete picture yet could do if I had to.

 <!---
 mschroebel/mschroebel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.